codeinthehole/codeinthehole.hugo/content/tips/advanced-pull-request-crafting.md

 Consider adding "reviewing notes".
 These might highlight:

 - New functionality that the rest of the team should be aware of.
 - Critical business logic that needs vigilant review by several pairs of eyeballs.

-Beware of adding reviewing notes that should be code comments or in commit messages.
+Just beware of adding notes that should be code comments or within commit messages.

 ### Summary

-I hope the above advice is useful, the "cogent story" part is the most pertinent.
-Notes on what makes a good PR _reviewer_ to come later.
+Be diligent about what you submit.